-Yes, you can apply as common-law partners (as long as substantial proof of having lived together in an intimate relationship for at least 12 months consecutively can be provided) OR as conjugal partners (if you are able to prove that have had a binding relationship for at least one year, but could not live together for reasons beyond your control).
+Yes, you can apply as common-law partners (as long as substantial proof of having lived together in an intimate relationship for at least 12 months consecutively can be provided) or as conjugal partners (if you can prove that have had a binding relationship for at least one year, but have not been able to live together for reasons beyond your control).

-They can be included in the application as accompanying dependent children and receive permanent residence status along with the principal applicant (the sponsored sponsor).
+They can be included in the application as accompanying dependent children and receive permanent residence status and the principal applicant (the sponsored sponsor).
 They will require a specific authorization from the other parent to permanently immigrate to Canada.

 No, but there are alternative programs to help them immigrate.
 For more information, please contact us, and we can provide a free assessment.

 To find out if you meet the requirements of any Canadian program, you can complete the form below and/or return the detailed questionnaire for a free assessment and a no-obligation quote.